LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab03_Instructions_ClassesAndFeatures.md

 After pushing, check your files on GitHub to make sure everything is there.

+**Important**: Do all your work in the Classroom repository working folder, don't make a different repository.

 ### Web Apps

 #### Web App 1: Stopwatch - Version 2

-Refactor the code for the stopwatch app so that it is all in one class.
+Refactor the code from version 1 of the stopwatch app so that it is all in one class.
 Use the comments in the starter file and Mari's video as a guide.

 #### Web App 2: Concentration - Version 2